Ripped-Kanga/RingCentral-Scripts/README.md

 	- [x] 404 Code Catch, treat as missing value and skip over.
 	- [x] 400 Code does not return status_code, so extract API error from exception body and catch that way.
 Currently catching "HTTP Error 400, AWR-193 Answering Rule not supported"
 	- [x] Any 500 Code, simply sleep the script and try again.
+- [x] Interactive audit name at the beginning of script run.

 ### Logging
 - [x] Added first implementation of logging.
 Output is to .log file and console.
 Logging is enabled by setting DEBUG=1 in .env file.